FriedrichFroebel/split_gpx/README.md

 ## Features

 At the moment, this only supports splitting GPX files after a fixed number of track points.
+Everything besides the tracks itself will be discarded.

 I mostly wrote this module for myself to make it easier to install it as I commonly need this functionality to successfully send full tracks to my GPS device which only supports 500 points per track.